Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

 <h2>Case</h2>
 <p align="justify">
 PT X is a startup e-grocery company which operates in Indonesia.
-Currently, they've finished one of their campaign with an objective to increase the retention of first-time customers through a marketing campaign since current first-time customers monthly retention rate is quite low (roughly 10%).
-Using vouchers as a tool to promote the campaign, first_time customers will get a voucher in a specific period, tailored to their characteristics (tenure, lifetime profits, etc.) while getting the information itself by push-notification and app's inbox.
+Currently, they've finished one of their campaign with an objective to increase the retention of first-time customers through a marketing campaign since <ins>current first-time customers monthly retention rate is quite low (roughly 10%)</ins>.
+Using vouchers as a tool to promote the campaign, first-time customers will get a voucher in a specific period, tailored to their characteristics (tenure, lifetime profits, etc.) while getting the information itself by push-notification and app's inbox.
 A/B testing is also used to compare the effectivity of each vouchers. </p>

 <p align="justify">
-In order to understand the performance of their campaign, there is a need for a data visualization for customers who did use the voucher for a transaction, and then process the data to visualize how many people retain after every period of time.
+In order to understand the performance of their campaign, there is <ins>a need for a data visualization for customers who did use the voucher for a transaction, and then process the data to visualize how many people retain after every period of time</ins>.
 Below is the database scheme needed to create the analysis.</p>

 <p align="center">
    <img src="https://user-images.githubusercontent.com/49559301/205889111-4ed4e082-7f3d-4237-97aa-ff57e8769bad.png" width="700" height="650" />